dyesmar/sei-cert-ccs-samples/README.markdown

 ## Legal statement

 All of the C source code files in the `rules` directory have been copied directly from the SEI CERT C Coding Standard.
-No alterations of any kind have been made.
 Accordingly, all of these source files are _Copyright © Carnegie Mellon University.
 All Rights Reserved._